In 2019, Zion National Park once again held its spot as the fourth most-visited national park in the country.

 1. Plan Ahead

 There are plenty of reasons to plan far ahead for your first visit.
 To start, like most national parks, Zion is packed with hiking trails, overlooks, and other activities to enjoy.
 Make sure to give yourself plenty of time to explore your options and choose the right trails for your group.
+Some activities or hikes in Zion, such as Angels Landing’s permit-required hike or The Subway, require permits, so it’s important to secure these in advance.

 Zion National Park is unique from many parks in the way that visitors get around.
 For most of the year, you’ll need to hop on the shuttle in order to ride along Zion Canyon Scenic Drive.
-Because most of the park’s most popular overlooks and trailheads are located along the Scenic Drive, you’re going to want to know the in’s and out’s of using the shuttle system prior to your visit.
+Because most of the park’s most popular overlooks and trailheads are located along the Scenic Drive, you’re going to want to know the ins and outs of using the shuttle system prior to your visit.

 2. Be Patient